 Harmar Place and Glenwood Community in Marietta welcome

 Rev. Erin McCreight to their teams.
 Erin previously worked as a chaplain for Harbor Light Hospice in Akron.
 She completed her CPE internship at the VA Hospital in Nashville, Tennessee, and her CPE residency in South Carolina.
 Erin earned her Master of Divinity degree at Vanderbilt Divinity School in 2010.

-Rev. Dr. Robert Smitley is the interim chaplain at Patriot Ridge Community.
+Rev. Dr. Robert Smitley is the interim chaplain at Trinity Community at Fairborn (formerly Patriot Ridge).
 With over 30 years of ordained ministry serving churches in Ohio, Pennsylvania, and Illinois, Bob is no stranger to spiritual care.
 He has earned his Master of Divinity degree from Northern Baptist Theological Seminary, and a Doctorate of Philosophy degree from Emmanuel Baptist University.
 Bob was ordained into the Gospel Ministry at the Chicago Metropolitan Association of the Illinois Conference United Church of Christ, and has been in full standing with the Southwest Ohio/Northern Kentucky Association of the Ohio Conference of the United Church of Christ since 2011.